tigr0w/BC-SECURITY_Empire/docs/plugins/plugin-development.md

 # Plugin Development

 ## Execute Function
 The execute function is the entry point for the plugin.
-It is called when the plugin is executed via the CLI or the API.
+It is called when the plugin is executed via the API.
 The execute function is passed the following arguments:

 * command - A dict of the command arguments, already parsed and validated by the core Empire code
 * kwargs - Additional arguments that may be passed in by the core Empire code.
 Right now there are only two.